San Diego To Recycle Sewer Water Into Tap Water

 Even if you’re not a San Diego resident, all Californians should take note.
 Fox News reported that other cities in the state are likely to follow San Diego’s example.
 The newly announced regulations can be applied to any of the 36 water reservoirs in the state.
 It may just be a matter of time until all California tap water is partially comprised of treated sewer water.

 If you’re wondering what sewer water tastes like, ask some breweries.
 In fact, beer brewers have already experimented with using recycled water.
-The Water Deeply described how Half Moon Bay Brewing used gray water for a test batch.
+Water Deeply described how Half Moon Bay Brewing used gray water for a test batch.
 Taking it a step further, Stone Brewing made five barrels of its pale ale with treated sewer water.

 Colorado breweries also followed suit and produced craft beers with recycled water.
 In addition, an Oregon competition in 2017 hosted by Pure Water Brew challenged participants to brew the best beer with treated sewer water.